Call or Text 24/7 (512) 222-8000

 When a person dies most of the time the cause of death is known.
 Either the person was in the hospital with an injury or illness, terminally ill under hospice care or had an accident that caused a death.
 In these instances no examination is needed to note the cause on the death certificate

-But 7-9% of deaths require an autopsy.
-And many more deaths are questionable, but the county medical examiner determines an autopsy isn’t needed or that only certain autopsy services should be performed.
-In those cases the family still has the option of enlisting the help of a private forensics institute.
+Today it’s estimated only about 5% of deaths require an autopsy to figure out what caused the death.
+Many more deaths are questionable, but the county medical examiner has discretion in determining if an autopsy is needed or that only certain autopsy services should be performed.
+In those cases, the family still has the option of enlisting the help of a private forensics institute.

-Keep reading to learn about how a private forensic institute compares to a county medical examiner.
+Keep reading to learn how a private forensic institute compares to a county medical examiner when it comes to performing autopsies.

 What is a County Medical Examiner?